Bhagavad Gita Chapter 11 Verse 52 Meaning

 What is the main idea of Bhagavad Gita 11.52?

-The Blessed Lord said, "It is very hard indeed to see this form of Mine which thou hast seen; even the gods are ever longing to behold it.
-This verse emphasizes universal form with clarity and purpose.
+At this point in Vishvarupa Darshana Yoga, Krishna deepens His teaching on cosmic vision.
+The Blessed Lord said, "It is very hard indeed to see this form of Mine which thou hast seen; even the gods are ever longing to behold it."
+The verse advances the dialogue by connecting abstract principle to...

 How can I apply Bhagavad Gita 11.52 in daily life?